Signal Hill, Calgary: Demographics

-Signal Hill is a wealthy neighbourhood, with the median household income of $205,844 (2013).
-The wealthier residents ($200,000-$400,000 median household income) live in Upper Signal hill, which is located on the top of the hill, above the first few rows of houses which are located above the famous Signal Hill numbers.
+Signal Hill is a wealthy neighbourhood, with the median household income of $ $169,369 (2021).
+The wealthier residents ($200,000-$400,000 median household income) live in Upper Signal hill, which is located on the top of Cairn Hill, above the first few rows of houses which are located above the famous Signal Hill numbers.
 The entrance to this area can be found along Signal Hill Drive.
-As of 2006, 4% of the residents were immigrants.
+As of 2021, 37% of the residents were immigrants.

 Amenities

 Battalion Park

 Battalion Park, located on the hillside of Signal Hill, overlooks the Sarcee Nation.
 The area was a military reserve prior to World War I for the Canadian Forces.
 The hill features 16,000 stones hauled by soldiers and arranged to form four numbers (137, 113, 151 and 51).
 The numbers correspond to the four battalions of the Canadian Expeditionary Force who trained in that area before leaving to fight in World War 1.
 Battalion Park officially opened on November 3, 1991.